Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Background and Related Work

-where $H$ denotes the Shannon's entropy.
-The left term above depicts the entropy of the posterior of the maximizing location $x^*$ while the right term depicts an expectation over the entropy after an additional sample.
-In higher input dimensions it becomes difficult to evaluate the mutual information between the point to be queried and the maximizing location $x^*$.
-Another cheaper to evaluate entropy-based acquisition function known as Max-value entropy search (MES) (\cite{wang2017}) utilizes the mutual information $I$ between the maximum value $y^*$ instead of $x^*$.
+where $H$ denotes Shannon's entropy and $p(x)$ refers to the posterior distribution.
+The left term in the equation represents the entropy of the posterior distribution of the maximizing location $x^*$, while the right term depicts an expectation over the entropy of the posterior after an additional sample.
+In higher-dimensional input spaces, evaluating the mutual information between the point to be queried and the maximizing location $x^*$ becomes challenging.
+To address this, computationally more efficient variations have been introduced.
+Max-value entropy search (MES) \cite{wang2017} utilizes the mutual information between the maximum value $y^*$ rather than $x^*$.
+The MES acquisition function is formulated as: